logo-darkPipe0

 pipe.config

 The pipe's config object.
 Its full shape is documented per pipe in the pipe catalog.
 Configuration is optional.
-If you pass none, the default config is used.
+Any keys you leave out are filled in from the pipe's default config, so a partial config only overrides what you set.

 pipe.config.providers